 Lately I have been very intrigued by the idea and practice of decorating the body using natural colorants.
 Natural ways to create the colorants include infusing oils with herbs for color using plants that have high amounts of pigments.
 Some of these plants include indigo, madder, henna, and alkanet.
-According to Plants for a Future, there are at least 1171 plants that are used for dye purposes!

-Several years ago, I played with natural dyes for cloth and it was super fun.
+A few years ago, I played with natural dyes for cloth and it was super fun.
 I made an indigo dye vat and colored cloth for a reupholstering project and also for children’s activities.
 We took all these pieces of unused natural fabrics (like drop cloths, old curtains and so on) and dyed them reds, blues, purples, yellows using Staghorn sumac, indigo, grapes and goldenrod.

 For that purpose, the plant materials were decocted into water and then the cloth was either soaked or simmered with the resulting liquid dye.
 The cloth was also usually prepared with a mordant (a fixative for the color) and then dyed.